 The scale of investment required to respond to and support this growth is significant.
 While population growth results in a larger rating base, the amount of investment needed remains a challenge if we rely on traditional funding sources only.

-The Development Strategy and 30-year Infrastructure Strategy [PDF 9MB] (updated in 2021) address the prioritisation, sequencing and funding of essential infrastructure.
+The Future Development Strategy (adopted in 2023) and 30-year Infrastructure Strategy [PDF 9MB] (updated in 2024) address the prioritisation, sequencing and funding of council infrastructure.

-The National Policy Statement on Urban Development (2020) requires the preparation of a new Future Development Strategy.
-This will feature new requirements to provide sufficient development capacity to meet housing and business land demand over the short, medium and long term.
+This includes requirements under the National Policy Statement on Urban Development (2020) to meet expected demand for housing and business land over the short, medium and long term.

 Reducing greenhouse gas emissions and avoiding locations impacted by climate change will be key considerations.